 Where is Digi House available?

-Digi House is being rolled out in New South Wales and Victoria, with the aim of expanding into Queensland and other states.
+Digi House was rolled out in New South Wales and Victoria, with an aim of expanding into Queensland and other states.

-It will be rolled out in regional and metropolitan areas.
+It was rolled out in regional and metropolitan areas.

 Become a partner